Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Slope heuristic

 \section{Slope heuristic}

-We propose a detailed analysis of the slope heuristic described in section \ref{subsec:SCCA} on the simulated data presented in section~\ref{link-pred}.
-We recall that $R(\kappa)$ represents the optimal value of $R$ to minimize the bias-variance decomposition defined by \eqref{R-kappa} for a given hyperparameter $\kappa$.
-Figure~\ref{fig:slope-jump} shows the evolution of $\tilde R(\kappa)$ with respect to $\kappa$ which is sampled on a logscale. $\tilde R(\kappa)$ is the dimension of the space of Spherical Harmonics with degree at most $R(\kappa)$.
-Our slope heuristic consists in choosing the value $\kappa_0$ leading to the larger jump of the function $\kappa \mapsto \tilde R(\kappa)$.
+We propose a detailed analysis of the slope heuristic described in Section \ref{sec:slope-main} on simulated data using $d=3$, the envelope function $\mathbf{p}^{(1)}$ and the latitude function $f^{(1)}_{\mathcal L}$ presented in Eq.\eqref{eq:simu-env-lat}.
+We recall that $R(\kappa)$ represents the optimal value of $R$ to minimize the bias-variance decomposition defined by Eq.\eqref{R-kappa} for a given hyperparameter $\kappa$.
+Figure~\ref{fig:slope-jump} shows the evolution of $\widetilde R(\kappa)$ with respect to $\kappa$ which is sampled on a logscale. $\widetilde R(\kappa)$ is the dimension of the space of Spherical Harmonics with degree at most $R(\kappa)$.
+Our slope heuristic consists in choosing the value $\kappa_0$ leading to the larger jump of the function $\kappa \mapsto \widetilde R(\kappa)$.
 In our case, Figure~\ref{fig:slope-jump} shows that $\kappa_0=10^{-3.9}$.
-As described in Section \ref{subsec:SCCA}, the resolution level $\hat{R}$ selected to cluster the eigenvalues of the matrix $\hat{T}_n$ is given by $R(2\kappa_0)$.
+As described in Section \ref{subsec:SCCA}, the resolution level $\hat{R}$ selected to cluster the eigenvalues of the matrix $\widehat{T}_n$ is given by $R(2\kappa_0)$.